Life insurance and diabetes

 If you have diabetes, there’s still a good chance you will be able to buy life insurance.
 Here’s how you can find the right policy for you:

-- Compare insurance companies.
+• Compare insurance companies.
 Some insurers are better at handling high-risk conditions like diabetes and can offer more suitable coverage.
-For example, Aviva has extensive experience handling pre-existing conditions.
+For example, we have extensive experience handling pre-existing medical conditions.

-- Consider an Over 50s Life Insurance plan.
+• Consider an Over 50s Life Insurance plan.
 If you’re over 50, these plans might not require medical details and can be easier to get.
 They usually offer guaranteed acceptance, although the coverage amounts might be lower.
-Aviva offers an Over 50 Life Insurance plan with no medical checks, providing guaranteed lifelong protection.
+We offer an Over 50 Life Insurance plan with no medical checks, providing guaranteed lifelong protection.
+Full cover after one year.